 There are no specific fallen tree removal services, you will need a phone a plain old tree removal service near you and ask them to come out and remove the tree.

-If it is the result of a storm, then you are best waiting a week or two until the rush of other customers have subsided, as you are far more likely to get a good price.
+If it is the result of a storm, then you are best to wait a week or two until the rush of other customers has subsided, as you are far more likely to get a good price.